tomneedham/oc_xmas/README.md

  - `occ config:app:set xmas showOnPublicShare --value=false` Disables snow flakes on the public share page
 3. Enjoy!

-## Roadmap / Ideas
+## :bulb: Roadmap / Ideas
- - Folder icons should be presents
+ - Folder icons should be presents :gift:
- - Configurable appear / disappear snowflakes timers
+ - Configurable appear / disappear snowflakes timers :alarm_clock:

- ## Get Involved!
+ ## :rocket: Get Involved!
  Why not take one of the ideas above and submit a pull request to the repository with your fix?